thekeybox/keybox/README.md

 --------
 # Summary

-Keybox is a novel solution to a new and growing problem in the digital world, that of storing high-value data both safely and conveniently.** This is a significant challenge for both individuals and institutions.
+ - *Keybox is a novel solution to a new and growing problem in the digital world, that of storing high-value data both safely and conveniently.** This is a significant challenge for both individuals and institutions.
 Data losses suffered by enterprises failing to securely protect centralised data are on the rise with a result in loss of confidence by the consumer who feels their trust is being abused.
 Keybox aims to directly address this issue while also being part of a solution to privacy issues.

-Keybox primary focus is security.** We use best-in-class techniques and leading-edge methodologies to ensure the safe-keeping of customer’s data.
+- *Keybox primary focus is security.** We use best-in-class techniques and leading-edge methodologies to ensure the safe-keeping of customer’s data.
 Research of cold-storage and centralised approaches has contributed to the development of our unique distributed approach.

-Keybox is highly focused on usability**, to deliver customers a seamless experience in managing their data through the Keybox Vault API and App.
+- *Keybox is highly focused on usability**, to deliver customers a seamless experience in managing their data through the Keybox Vault API and App.

-<![if !supportLists]>· <![endif]>**Keybox’s team is highly experienced and well-recognised, successful operators in FinTech, distributed ledger and artificial intelligence**.
+- *Keybox’s team is highly experienced and well-recognised, successful operators in FinTech, distributed ledger and artificial intelligence**.
 We have several decades of business achievement in each field, as well as several large start-ups/scale-ups and successful exits.
 The team has a core distributed ledger and smart contract development ability.

-<![if !supportLists]>· <![endif]>**Keybox is built on Activeledger which has several unique advantages over other existing distributed ledger protocols**, including territoriality, scalability, interoperability, and traceability.
+- *Keybox is built on Activeledger which has several unique advantages over other existing distributed ledger protocols**, including territoriality, scalability, interoperability, and traceability.

-<![if !supportLists]>· <![endif]>**We found demand for a robust and convenient cold-storage type solution for data and private keys** within analysis carried out for us by a leading consultancy.
+- *We found demand for a robust and convenient cold-storage type solution for data and private keys** within analysis carried out for us by a leading consultancy.

 ---------------